What Is a Birth Injury?

 Cerebral palsy has no cure.
 However, many treatments are available to manage symptoms and help children and adults live as independently as possible.

 If your child has cerebral palsy, you may be able to access financial aid for lifelong care.
-Get a free case review right now to find out if you are eligible.
+Get a free case review right now to find out if you may be eligible.

 Erb’s Palsy

-Erb’s palsy (brachial plexus palsy) is a type of birth injury characterized by paralysis of a child’s hand, arm, or shoulder.
+Also called brachial plexus palsy, Erb’s palsy is a type of birth injury characterized by paralysis of a child’s hand, arm, or shoulder.
 It is caused by injury to the brachial plexus (nerves controlling movement in the shoulder, arm, and hand) during the birthing process.

 babies are born with Erb’s Palsy